- List the characteristics of fungi

 Fungal cells do not have chloroplasts.
 Although the photosynthetic pigment chlorophyll is absent, many fungi display bright colors, ranging from red to green to black.
 The poisonous Amanita muscaria (fly agaric) is recognizable by its bright red cap with white patches (Figure 13.21).
 Pigments in fungi are associated with the cell wall and play a protective role against ultraviolet radiation.
 Some pigments are toxic.

 Like plant cells, fungal cells are surrounded by a thick cell wall; however, the rigid layers contain the complex polysaccharides chitin and glucan and not cellulose that is used by plants.
 Chitin, also found in the exoskeleton of insects, gives structural strength to the cell walls of fungi.
-The cell wall protects the cell from desiccation and predators.
+The wall provides structural support and protects the cell from desiccation and some predators.
 Fungi have plasma membranes similar to other eukaryotes, except that the structure is stabilized by ergosterol, a steroid molecule that functions like the cholesterol found in animal cell membranes.
 Most members of the kingdom Fungi are nonmotile.
 Flagella are produced only by the gametes in the primitive division Chytridiomycota.

 Growth and Reproduction